JorgeAndre12/Intelligent-drowsiness-monitor-for-safer-driving-through-vision./README.md

 ## Raspberry Setup:

-Note: for this tutorial it is necessary setup the raspberry with an HDMI monitor and a Touchpad and Keyboard USB, we will not use a normal internet connection, we use a connection through the Huawei 3G USB dongle, it is not advisable to use wireless.
+Note: for this tutorial it is necessary setup the raspberry with an HDMI monitor and a Touchpad and a Keyboard USB.
+We will not use a normal internet connection, we use a connection through the Huawei 3G USB dongle.

 * Download "Raspbian Stretch with desktop" from https://www.raspberrypi.org/downloads/raspbian/.
 * Flash Raspbian on the sd card as indicated on the official page. https://www.raspberrypi.org/documentation/installation/installing-images/README.md